Wanda Jo Peltier

-Wanda Jo Peltier (July 26, 1933) is a politician from the U.S. state of Oklahoma.
+Wanda Jo Peltier (July 26, 1933 – July 26, 2023) was an American politician in the state of Oklahoma.
 Peltier served in the Oklahoma House of Representatives from 1986 until 1996, representing District 93.
 After her time in the legislature, Peltier ran for a seat on the Oklahoma Corporation Commission.
 She served a term as the president of the Commission on the Status of Women and is also the owner of a technical writing company, Peltier Pen Productions.

 Early life

 Peltier was born Wanda Jo Gramlich on July 26, 1933 to parents Richard and Zethel Gramlich in Checotah, Oklahoma.
 She moved to Oklahoma City with her husband, Bob Stapleton, in 1982.

-Education and Career
+Education and career

-Peltier holds a bachelor of arts from Oklahoma Baptist University in English that she earned in 1963.
+Peltier held a bachelor of arts from Oklahoma Baptist University in English that she earned in 1963.
 She received her master's in English from the University of Kansas in 1965.
-Peltier worked as an assistant professor of English at Oklahoma Baptist University from 1968-1973.
-Peltier was also the owner of a technical writing company, Peltier Pen Productions, from 1977-1986.
+Peltier worked as an assistant professor of English at Oklahoma Baptist University from 1968 to 1973.
+Peltier was also the owner of a technical writing company, Peltier Pen Productions, from 1977 to 1986.

 Peltier helped to build the Oklahoma Women's Political Caucus, a branch of the National Women's Political Caucus in order to lobby for the ratification of the Equal Rights Amendment.
 At the time, this branch was the third largest in the nation based on population, with more than 800 members statewide.
 Peltier served as the chair of this organization from 1980-1984.